mautic/user-documentation/docs/contacts/manage_contacts.rst

 Integrations
 ============

-If the Contact exists in other tools has connections through Plugin or API Integrations, you’ll see those here.
+If the Contact exists in other tools has connections through Plugin or API Integrations, you'll see those here.
 This helps identify where a Contact came from, or what other internal systems the Contact exists in.

 Map
 ===